pulibrary/pul_solr/README.md

 ## Adding a new core

 This repository updates, but does not create, collections.
 To add a new collection, create its config here and deploy to get the config up to the server.
 Then use the UI to create the collection.
-Finally, you can add the collection to the deploy scripts so that it will be updated in future deployments.
+Finally, you can add the collection to the deploy scripts so that it will be updated in future deployments (https://github.com/pulibrary/pul_solr/blob/main/config/collections.yml).

 ## Managing Orangelight Catalog Configsets